birdy-dev/sanicleanltd.com/src/content/services/senior_centres.md

 image: "./senior_centres.jpg"
 ---

 Cleanliness and comfort are essential in senior living environments, and Saniclean takes that responsibility seriously.
-Our recurring services prioritize hygiene while respecting the dignity and routines of residents.
+Our recurring cleaning services prioritize hygiene while respecting the dignity, routines, and comfort of residents.
 We create safe, welcoming spaces where seniors can feel at ease.

-Cleanliness is critical in senior centres, where vulnerable residents rely on a safe and comfortable environment.
-Saniclean’s recurring cleaning services include thorough disinfection of shared spaces, restrooms, and high-touch surfaces.
-We help maintain health and dignity through consistent, compassionate service.
+We provide thorough disinfection of shared spaces, restrooms, and high touch surfaces, along with specialized day porter services for on-site support throughout the day.
+Our team helps maintain health, dignity, and peace of mind through consistent, compassionate care.